Improved Stochastic Optimization of LogSumExp: Conclusion

 \section{Conclusion}

-We introduce a novel approximation to the log partition function (and in particular, to LogSumExp), which arises in numerous applications across machine learning and optimization.
-In the dual formulation, it corresponds to the safe KL divergence.
-Our LogSumExp approximation preserves convexity and smoothness, and can be efficiently minimized using stochastic gradient methods.
-Importantly, the respective gradient estimator has controllable bias independent of batch size, in contrast to prior approaches.
-Our empirical results highlight the practical advantages of the proposed approximation across tasks in continuous entropy-regularized OT and DRO.
-An important direction for future work is to leverage the approximation for other applications, where the LogSumExp function and duality of the KL divergence play a role.
+We introduce a novel approximation to the log partition function, and in particular to LogSumExp, which arises in numerous applications across machine learning and optimization.
+In the dual formulation, this approximation corresponds to the Safe KL divergence.
+The proposed LogSumExp approximation preserves convexity and smoothness, admits unbiased stochastic gradients for the surrogate objective, and provides a controllable approximation bias independent of the batch size.
+Our empirical results highlight its practical advantages across tasks in continuous entropy-regularized OT and DRO, especially in regimes where standard exponential-based formulations suffer from numerical instability.

+The method also has limitations.
+First, since Safe KL modifies the original KL divergence, application-specific structural properties of KL-based formulations may require separate analysis.
+Second, the parameter $\rho$ controls the bias--stability tradeoff and currently requires tuning; an adaptive procedure for selecting $\rho$ could further improve practicality.
+Finally, our experiments cover only a limited set of downstream tasks.
+Future work includes a deeper study of Safe KL formulations in specific applications and extensions to other settings where LogSumExp and KL duality play a central role.